umbraco/UmbracoDocs/sustainability-best-practices/telemetry/2024-02-telemetry.md

 Since the last telemetry report, we've also started counting the number of External Login Providers.
 Here, UmbracoID seems to be the primary provider.
 However, there are still 5% that use other external providers and 1% that have implemented more than 1.

 ### Average project
 So yeah, what is an average project?
 Based on average calculations, we'll see that such a project has 1023 content items based on 58 document- and element types.
 It has 925 media items, 8 users, 2,5 nodes in the root and 1,7 languages.
 However, this average hides the fact, that there are some big projects and a lot of smaller ones.
-That goes very much hand in hand with our vision: To be the "preferred CMS for partners and mid-market to lower enterprise" but still grow in the actual number of Umbraco installations.
+That goes hand in hand with our vision.
+To be the "preferred CMS for partners and mid-market to lower enterprise" but still grow in the actual number of Umbraco installations.

 So looking at the average "smaller" projects, we see:
 * 63% have less than 100 content nodes